Proposed Res. No. 339-B

 Whereas, According to the U.S. Bureau of Labor Statistics, support occupations including orderlies, nursing assistants, healthcare support workers, social workers, community health workers, security workers, food preparation and service workers, janitors, cleaners, groundskeepers, housekeepers, childcare workers, cashiers, file clerks, and maintenance workers make up a third of all jobs in General Medical and Surgical Hospitals; and

-Whereas, The LICH Act mandates that hospitals provide notice to DOH at least 270 days before closure, and requires a public community forum no later than 150 days before the proposed closure to gather input on its impact on healthcare access, particularly for vulnerable populations such as Medicaid recipients and the uninsured; and
+Whereas, The LICH Act mandates that hospitals provide notice to DOH at least 270 days before a proposed closure, and requires a public community forum no later than 150 days before a proposed closure to gather input on a proposed closure’s potential impact on healthcare access, particularly for vulnerable populations such as Medicaid recipients and the uninsured; and

-Whereas, Following the community forum, the bill would require hospitals to submit a revised closure plan addressing public concerns within 30 days, which would then undergo further review by the Public Health and Health Planning Council (PHHPC) to ensure community input is considered in the final decision; and
+Whereas, Following the community forum, the bill would require hospitals to submit a revised closure plan addressing public concerns within 30 days, which would then undergo further review by the Public Health and Health Planning Council (PHHPC), and to make the revised plan available to the public no later than 45 days after the forum to ensure community input is considered in the final decision; and

 Whereas, If enacted, the LICH Act would require increased advance notice to the public, public disclosure of hospital closing plans, a community forum held well in advance of the closure date to allow public comment on the proposed closure plan, and preparation of a final closure plan that addresses concerns raised at the community forum along with measures and recommendations to mitigate negative consequences; and